 We need to educate, diagnose early and treat mothers who feel bored with their babies rather than neglect them or we reinflict the wounds these mothers suffered as children and pass down the suffering to their children.
 Leave no child and mother behind should be our motto.

 I want to thank Erica Komisar for sharing this information and perspective on a sign of postpartum depression.
-I also want to encourage anyone you thinks that they may be suffering from symptoms of postpartum depression to get the support they need.
+I also want to encourage anyone who thinks that they may be suffering from symptoms of postpartum depression to get the support they need.